OCFL/ocfl-java/README.md

 * **repositoryRoot**: Required, path to the OCFL storage root directory.
-* **unsupportedExtensionBehavior**: By default set to `FAIL`, which means that repositories and objects that contain unsupported extensions will not be allowed.
-May be set to `WARN` to all unsupported extensions.
-* **ignoreUnsupportedExtensions**: A set of unsupported extension names that should be allowed either without causing a failure, if `unsupportedExtensionBehavior` is set to `FAIL`, or not logging, if set to `WARN`
 * **checkNewVersionFixity**: Optional, instructs the client to check the fixity of every file in new versions once the version is at rest.
 By default, this is disabled and it is unlikely to be worthwhile if